top of page

 Is this course right for me?

 If you've got coeliac disease and you're finding things a bit tough or simply feel like you need a break, these webinars are designed to help you.
-Whether you feel like there aren't enough hours in the day or that no-one really understands what you're going through, you'll be amongst other coeliacs who know just how you feel.
-Still unsure?
-It's free so you've nothing to lose.
-The best way to find out is to show up!
+Whether you feel like there aren't enough hours in the day or that no-one really understands what you're going through, I'm your expert and I know just how you feel.

 Do I need to have coeliac disease to attend?